-Some of the motorcyclists at FTM’s Bike Night have been following this story and ask me for updates so I thought I would write about it.
+Some of the motorcyclists at FTM’s Bike Night have been following this story and asking me for updates, so I thought I would write about it.

 I was enraged when I saw a News 12 and CBS News story on April 4.
-A Stony Brook woman, Linda, was hospitalized for diabetic neuropathy and came home four months later to find her dog, Luna a 7-year-old beagle-husky mix, in a shelter which refused to return her.
+A Stony Brook woman, Linda, was hospitalized for diabetic neuropathy and came home four months later to find her dog, Luna a 7-year-old beagle-husky mix, in a shelter that refused to return her.
 The shelter owner stated on TV, “There is no way that family is getting their dog back.”

 Linda’s son was told his mother would probably never return home.
 He was going to boot camp in the Navy and couldn’t take care of Luna, so he placed an ad on Craigslist looking for someone to adopt Luna.
 The man who adopted Luna didn’t keep her and left Luna at a veterinarian.
 The veterinarian sent Luna to the Town of Babylon shelter, and a couple of weeks later, Luna was saved by a private shelter.

 When Linda returned home, she started making calls to find Luna and, within a few days, found her at the private shelter.
 She went to the shelter and was told she would have to adopt Luna, so she filled out the papers.
 But the shelter would not let her adopt her own dog because she had holes in her fence.
 Later, when the story broke on TV, the shelter owner stated, “There is no way that family is getting their dog back.”

-But the dog lawyer disappeared on me and I took over the case.
-Since my field of knowledge is accidents, I had to start learning about dog law.
+Since my field of knowledge is in personal injury, I had to start learning about dog law.